Aliases for CHRM4 Gene

 GeneCards Summary for CHRM4 Gene

-CHRM4 (Cholinergic Receptor, Muscarinic 4) is a Protein Coding gene.
+CHRM4 (Cholinergic Receptor Muscarinic 4) is a Protein Coding gene.
+Diseases associated with CHRM4 include bladder neck obstruction.
 Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include G-protein coupled acetylcholine receptor activity.
-An important paralog of this gene is HTR2C.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
+An important paralog of this gene is CHRM5.

 UniProtKB/Swiss-Prot for CHRM4 Gene